SymfonyCasts/EasyAdminBundle/sfcasts/dashboard-crud-hierarchy.md

 `crudController` query parameter and magically *switches* the controller to be the *real* controller.
 In this case, it changes it to `QuestionCrudController::index`.

-You can actually see this down on the web debug toolbar.
+You can see this down on the web debug toolbar.
 If you hover over "@admin", this tells you that the matched route name was `admin`.
 So, yes, the route *is* matching the main dashboard route.
 But the controller is `QuestionCrudController::index`.

-This means that, ultimately, the method in your CRUD controller is what Symfony calls.
-In this case, it's the `index()` method in this `AbstractCrudController` down here. *This* is the *real* controller for the page.
+This means that the method in your *CRUD* controller is what Symfony ultimately executes.
+In this case, it's the `index()` method in this `AbstractCrudController`... down here. *This* is the *real* controller for the page.

-Why does matter?
-First, it's nice to know that, even with all the EasyAdmin coolness and magic, at the end of the day, the actions in our controller are *real* actions that are called completely normally.
+Why does that matter?
+First, it's nice to know that, even with all the EasyAdmin coolness and magic, at the end of the day, the actions in our controller are *real* actions that are called like any normal action.
 And second, this is important for security.
 Because if we had *only* put the `IsGranted` above `index()` and *not* added the `access_control`, that would *not* have been enough.
 Why?
-Because this `isGranted` attribute is *only* enforced when you actually execute *this* action.
+Because this `isGranted` attribute is *only* enforced when you execute *this* action.
 So, when we go to the dashboard page.

-Anyways, if some of this is still a bit fuzzy, now worries!
-This was a blast of EasyAdmin theory that'll help us understand things a better as we dig and experiment.
+Anyways, if some of this is still a bit fuzzy, no worries!
+This was a blast of EasyAdmin theory that'll help us understand things better as we dig and experiment.

 Next, before we go deeper into our CRUD controllers, let's mess around a bit more with our dashboard by adding some custom links to our admin menu and user menu.